discoproject/disco/doc/py/core.rst

      * *mem_sort_limit* - sets the maximum size for the input that can be sorted in memory.
 The larger inputs are sorted on disk.
 By default 256MB.

-     * *async* - by default the :func:`disco.job` is synchronous i.e. it blocks
-       until the job has finished and returns URLs to the result files.

-       By setting *async = True*, the function returns immediately when the request has been sent and returns the job ID.
-After this, you can use functions in the module :mod:`discoapi` for querying the job status, receiving the results etc.

      * *clean* - clean the job records from the master after the results have been returned, if the job was succesful.
 By default true.
 If set to false, you must use either :func:`discoapi.Disco.clean` or the web interface